umbraco/UmbracoDocs/13/umbraco-commerce/how-to-guides/add-item.md

 # Add item to Cart

-To add an item to the cart, you need to set up Umbraco with a store and add the relevant properties to allow the store to interact with Umbraco.
+To add an item to the cart, configure Umbraco with a store and add the necessary properties for interaction.
 Learn more by following the [Getting started with Umbraco Commerce: The Backoffice tutorial](../tutorials/getting-started-with-commerce).

 You will need the front end to be set up to allow an item to be added to the cart.
 This can be done by adding a button to the front end to call the Action to add the item to the cart.